First Search for Dark Matter Annihilation in the Sun Using the ANTARES Neutrino Telescope: Signal and background simulation

 A source of background specific to this search is due to the interaction of cosmic rays with the Sun's corona.
 The interaction products may give rise to neutrinos in their decay.
 Using a simple parameterisation of the estimated $\rm \nu_\mu$ flux from Reference~\cite{hettlage} in the energy range from 10~GeV to 10~PeV, this background is found to amount to less than $0.4$~\% of the total atmospheric background in the direction of the Sun and therefore neglected.

-To reduce the background from atmospheric muons, only upgoing events occuring during a period in which the Sun was below the horizon are kept.
-The residual contamination from misreconstructed downgoing muons is controlled using the quality parameter from Equation~\ref{Qeq}.
-Given the good agreement between data and simulated events, as reported in References~\cite{antares,bbfit}, the effective area extracted from the simulation, is used to evaluate the expected signal (see Section~\ref{optimisation}).
+To reduce the background from atmospheric muons, only upgoing events occurring during a period in which the Sun was below the horizon are kept.
+The residual contamination from misreconstructed downgoing muons is reduced using the quality parameter from Equation~\ref{Qeq}.
+Given the good agreement between data and simulated events as illustrated in Figure~\ref{qcutfig}, the simulated effective area is used to evaluate the expected signal (see Section~\ref{optimisation}).
 The expected background is estimated from the scrambled data (randomising the UTC time of the selected events) in order to minimise the effect of systematic uncertainties from the simulation.